-Remember: tracing your own drawing is not cheating!
+Remember: tracing your own unicorn drawing is not cheating!

 Continue drawing on the new layer/printed sketch/new sheet of paper.
 This time, be more careful with lines, because they're the final ones.
 You can again use my tutorial about drawing horses to add realistic details, but you can also finish it with your own style.
 It's also always good to use a reference for this part:

+Here concludes our tutorial on how to draw a unicorn.
 Unicorns may not be real, but you have just created one!
 Is there something else you'd like to learn to draw?
-Let me know in the comments!
+Explore more cool drawing tutorials below!

 I hope you've enjoyed this realistic unicorn drawing tutorial.
 You learned step by step how to draw a unicorn, along with useful tips.
 Are you hungry for more awesome drawing tutorials?
 We've got some cool resources for you.

 - Drawing TheoryHow to Start a Drawing: 5 Methods for BeginnersMonika Zagrobelna